SJSU272LabS17/Project-Team-10/README.md

 -Employee-Supervisor Relation
 -Employee- Satisfaction, etc

-In out analysis we have taken survey-responses of 422k Plus Federal Employees and analyzed data as per various govenrment organizations.
+In our analysis we have taken survey-responses of 422k Plus Federal Employees and analyzed data as per various govenrment organizations.

 # Problem Statement: